curateteaching/digitalpedagogy/keywords/video.md

 This resource and the pedagogy it represents fall squarely on the post-cinematic side of our digital video resources.
 Assignments range from glitching images to processing-based animations to remix video responses.
 The materials provide an invitation to experiment with the dynamics of signal and noise, using videos to explore the role of machinic processing and social media in composing.
 By using sites like Tumblr as collecting engines for video materials and teaching students non-traditional methods of composing, Lincoln’s pedagogy enacts a video paradigm built around the shifting relationships between humans and technology.
 While instructors might cull assignments or examples from the Tumblr, the site (and Lincoln’s [Notational Tumblr](http://notational.tumblr.com), might best be used as illustrative examples/enactments of how video pedagogy and new aesthetics can come together.

-JENTERY: At the end of this annotation, would you be willing to add a sentence on the learning outcomes of this blend of video pedagogoy with new aesthetics?
+JENTERY: At the end of this annotation, would you be willing to add a sentence on the learning outcomes related to blending video pedagogoy with new aesthetics?

 ### "Introduction to Humanities Physical Computing w/Arduino and Processing"
 * Screenshot: ![screenshotRIEDER.jpg](http://siteslab.org/keywordvideo/screenshotRIEDER.jpg)